Welcome Onboard

 The Fund's inaugural intervention focuses on strengthening geospatial data ecosystems to improve public health service planning, delivery, and monitoring.
 This initiative builds on critical gaps and opportunities identified through Geospatial Value Pipeline assessments conducted in Nigeria and the Democratic Republic of Congo in 2022.

-Through this intervention, the Fund supports local organizations to address four strategic investment areas:
+Through this intervention, the Fund supports local organizations to address

 Geospatial Capacity Strengthening: Embedding sustainable geospatial expertise within established institutions